MineToPower/minetopower.github.io/index.md

   - type: contact.html
     section_id: contact
     title: Let's Get In Touch!
     text: >-
-      Ready to start your next project with us?
-Give us a call or send us an email and we will get back to you as soon as possible!
+      Want to learn more?
+Send us an email and we will get back to you as soon as possible!
     actions:
     - title: E-Mail
       icon: fa-envelope